OXALATE BLADDER STONES IN THE DOG

 There are some medications which can increase the risk of calcium oxalate stone development and these should be avoided.
 Prednisone and other cortisone-type medications (commonly used for itchy skin, arthritis, inflammatory bowel disease, and other inflammatory conditions) should be avoided if possible.
 Furosemide (brand name: Lasix or Salix) is a diuretic mostly used in the treatment of heart failure.
 Both these medications lead to excess calcium in urine.
 Should a diuretic be needed for a patient at risk for calcium oxalate stones, one from the thiazide class (see later) would be a better choice.
 Supplementation with Vitamins D or C also increase risk of forming oxalate stones; such supplementation should be discontinued.

-Two to four weeks after surgery, a urine sample is checked.
+Two to four weeks after surgery, a urine sample is checked and the bladder is radiographed.
 If the urine is not adequately dilute (meaning the specific gravity is less than 1.020), water consumption will have to be increased (either by adding water to the food or increasing the amount of canned food).

 If urinary pH is less than 6.5 or if oxalate crystals are seen, it is time to go to Step Three.
 If all is well, a urinalysis should be performed every 2 months or so for the rest of the dog’s life (University of Minnesota’s current recommendation).